Home » Health & Fitness » Ways to Reward Yourself

 Rather than mindlessly scrolling social media, give yourself the gift of uninterrupted listening time.
 Create a special space with comfortable headphones and zero distractions.
 Music engagement activates the same reward pathways as food and other pleasurable experiences.

 Document your progress in a dedicated success journal.
-Studies show that recording achievements increases confidence and motivation for future goals.
+Recording achievements increases confidence and motivation for future goals.
 Include photos, metrics, or specific moments you’re proud of.

 Two men enjoying a board game together, smiling and interacting.